Ukraine says it destroyed Russian warship in fiery video

 The damage to the ship was captured in social media videos verified by The Washington Post and satellite images.
-The flames were visible at far distances in clear skies and the smoke so dense that it appeared in images taken in space.
+The flames were visible at long distances in clear skies, and the smoke was so dense that it appeared in images taken from space.

-The Ukrainian claim of triumph comes as Russian advance has stalled amid logistic difficulties, flagging morale and insufficient manpower.
-But the setback is probably minimal for Russian logistical efforts, said H.I.
+Ukraine claimed the triumph as Russia’s advance toward Kyiv remained stalled amid logistical difficulties, flagging morale and insufficient manpower.
+But the setback at Berdyansk is probably minimal for Russian logistical efforts, said H.I.
 Sutton, an independent defense analyst.

 “It’s a highlight for Ukrainians, particularly in the naval sphere, but it’s probably not significant for Russia,” he said.
 “It’s a setback, but it doesn’t change the strategic picture at all.”